simonhw/seed-calendar/README.md

 * To interact with the input fields without confusion as to their purpose.
 * To learn important information about the vegetables they wish to plant.
 #### Returning Visitor Goals
-* To be able to reproduce previous results
+* To be able to reproduce previous results.
 * To reference specific planting information for certain vegetables.
 #### Frequent Visitor Goals
 * To check for updates and improvements to the web application.